 Three of the members were voted for the first time into the EMVA Board of Directors:

 • Dr.-Ing.
-Dirk Berndt is Business Unit Manager at Fraunhofer IFF – Institute for Factory Operation
+Dirk Berndt is Business Unit Manager at Fraunhofer IFF – Institute for Factory Operation and Automation and representative of the Fraunhofer Vision Alliance.

 • Arnaud Destruels is European Product Marketing Manager for ISS (Image Sensing Solution) a